Criminal Justice and Immigration Act 2008: Tobacco

 Section 143 inserts new sections 12A to 12D into the Children and Young Persons Act 1933.
 These create two new civil orders, which may be imposed by the magistrates' courts, prohibiting the sale of tobacco or cigarette paper, or keeping a cigarette vending machine, for up to one year.
 Breaching the order is a summary offence punishable with a fine of up to £20,000 (the usual maximum on summary convictions is £5,000).
 These orders (called restricted premises orders and restricted sale orders) can be imposed on anyone who has been convicted of an offence under section 7 of the 1933 Act, which prohibits selling tobacco to children under 18.
 (Section 143 came into force on 1 April 2009.)

 Commencement

 Section 153 of the Act provides that most of its sections will come into force on dates to be determined by the Secretary of State.
 However the restriction on prison officers' right to strike came into force on royal assent (8 May 2008), and the abolition of the offence of blasphemy came into force two months later.

-Fifteen commencement orders have been made under section 153.
+Seventeen commencement orders have been made under section 153.
 The second one brought most of the remaining provisions into effect on 14 July 2008.